You took my hand

 “Female Indian” (2006) Artist: Sam Durant (c)

-I had this for awhile now.
-The poem just came to me really late at night when I was thinking about the piece: the look she has, the missing hand, the abused nature of her arms, the naked torso.
-I wrote from the picture, trying to capture the feel of what I do know of the plight of Native Americans, and how I feel about it.
-Every artist leaves something of himself or herself in the work they create.
+The poem just came to me really late at night.
+I was thinking about the piece: the look she has, the missing hand, the abused nature of her arms, the naked torso.
+I did my best to capture the feel of what I do know of the plight of Native Americans, as well as the millions of others who have suffered severe oppression and hatred.

 Wow!
 Powerful poem Stuart!
 Loved it!